Heart Attack Vs Heartburn – Online Doctor

 - Refraining from smoking and reducing alcohol consumption

-In summary, whilst the symptoms of heartburn can often be confused with the symptoms of a heart attack, they are in fact different in nature, severity and diagnosis.
+Whilst the symptoms of heartburn can often be confused with the symptoms of a heart attack, they are in fact different in nature, severity and diagnosis.

 Treatment of coronary heart disease will require a detailed diagnosis considering any current risk factors and developing a long-term treatment plan, whilst the cause of heartburn and indigestion can be easier to diagnose and treat, with more simpler lifestyle changes and medication to control the build-up of acid.